Everest Base Camp Packing List for May: What You Really Need (From Local Experts)

 Trekking Poles

 Trekking poles that are lightweight and portable are great for any trek.
 It is always great for balance and support.
-They are very helpful in the steep ascend and descends.
+They help a lot on steep climbs and long descents.

 Sunglasses